Timeline and Overview:

 The Chapter 104 - GT Screening Process for math and language arts involves collecting various sources of data using multiple tools, which allow Yarmouth schools to identify children in need of both gifted education and various types of enrichment.
 These tools include achievement test scores, aptitude test scores, work samples, and teacher observations.

 It begins with nominations, which can come from classroom teachers or parents.
 Teachers nominate students for further enrichment screening if they are seeing evidence of a consistent need for enrichment in the classroom in a particular discipline, after differentiating for the student over a length of time.
 Although nominations for the program can be considered at any time during the school year, the GT Teachers follow an annual timeline within the screening process.
-Math and language arts may be met through weekly groups.
+Math and language arts needs may be met through weekly groups and/or consultation with the classroom teacher.
 The needs of students gifted in the social studies, science, and the arts are met in consultation with the regular classroom teacher who provides differentiated material.
 GT teachers may meet with social studies, science, and art students regarding independent projects as needed.

 Fall: GT teachers check in with classroom teachers every fall.
 Together, they discuss students who excel or have the potential to excel, beyond their age peers, in the regular school program, to the extent that they need and can benefit from programming for the gifted and talented.
 This work is aided by a variety of tools, including the Gifted Characteristics Checklist.
 This collaboration may indicate the need for additional screening measures.